 Quiz: How ready are you to give your consumers what they want?

 Giving consumers what they want starts from within.
-The following are some questions you can ask yourself to determine your readiness in providing your consumers with information they need:
+The following are some questions you can ask yourself to determine your readiness in providing your consumers with the information they need:

 - Do you struggle with maintaining your products when your product data requirements increase (e.g. rapid and constant product description updates, price and document version edits, etc.)?

 - Is it difficult to localize your product information for different markets?

 - Do people in and out of your organization have a tough time sharing or accessing up-to-date product information?